DuckyMomo20012/file-crypto/README.md

     </details>

-  - Logout: This will log you out and redirect you to the Login page.
+  - **Logout**: This will log you out and redirect you to the Login page.

-  > **NOTE**: To edit your date of birth, your new value has to follow this format:
-  > `YYYY-MM-DD`.
-E.g: 2022-01-01.

 - **Tools**: This consists of multiple helpful tools: